 The Way Home is a game that my friends and I developed in 100 hours for a game jam.
 It was written in Java using AWT for 2D rendering.
 The game features a ghost who is trying to find a way back home.
 The player has the ability to "possess" enemies to gain their abilities (for example jumping or shooting fireballs).

 AlumNet is a private social networking platform for alumni of the Hessische Schülerakademie.
-This was also made in PHP with a RESTful web API which would allow 3rd party developers to develop their own clients.
+It was made in PHP with a RESTful web API which could allow 3rd party developers to develop their own clients.

 At Acomodeo I worked as the Lead Developer for the GDS team, overseeing about 50 micro services and building tools and libraries for them.